heyudude/Brawl-Stars-Club-Tools/README.rst

 bstools - Brawl Stars Club Dashboard generator
 ==================================================

+Based on the work of https://github.com/AaronTraas/Clash-Royale-Clan-Tools Thanks for making this magnificent tool which is the basis for this code!

 This is a tool for creating a dashboard for Club participation in Brawl Stars.
 See https://developer.brawlstars.com to sign up for a developer account and create an API key to use with this.